muco-j98/my-wallet/README.md

 # Wally

-Wally is a simple Android application that allows the users to keep track of their transactions and see a more in-depth representation through charts.
+Wally is a simple Android application that allows the users to keep track of their transactions and see a more in-depth representation of their spendings and earnings through charts.